Office of the Associate Vice President and Chief Information Officer Information Technology Services

 Markham holds an Associate in Arts in General Studies from Macomb Community College, Detroit, a Bachelor of Arts in Business Administration from Northwood University, Midland, a Master of Arts in Economics, with an IT portfolio management focus, from the University of Detroit Mercy, and various technology certifications from the United States Army Engineers.

-He and his wife have two sons, whom Markham says are the real foci of his life and all that he works for.
+He has two sons, whom Markham says are the real foci of his life and all that he works for.

 Markham’s Publications, Invited Presentations, and Thought Leadership